kristinasy02/SpaceInvadersGame/README.md

 ### Update:

--Created a bullet array in which we push objects which contains bullet’s x and y and bullet html element -Created a function which deletes every bullet it goes out of the screen -Now every bullet went to its own direction when it is shot -So the shooting functionality for the spaceship is ready
+- Created a bullet array in which we push objects which contains bullet’s x and y and bullet html element
+- Created a function which deletes every bullet it goes out of the screen
+- Now every bullet went to its own direction when it is shot
+- So the shooting functionality for the spaceship is ready

 ### Next steps: